jhuopsys/spring2024/index.md

 at <a href="https://www.jhu.edu/">Johns Hopkins University</a>!

 This course covers the design and implementation of operating systems.
-In a series of assignemnts, students will implement significant parts of a realistic OS kernel.
+In a series of assignments, students will implement significant parts of a realistic OS kernel.

 All public information about the course (readings, assignments, etc.) will